Australia tells tens of thousands to flee floods

 Issued on: Modified:

-Grafton (Australia) (AFP) – Deadly floods spread down Australia's east coast Tuesday, stranding residents on rooftops and bridges and prompting authorities to order tens of thousands of people to flee their homes.
+Grafton (Australia) (AFP) – Deadly floods swept Australia's east coast Tuesday, stranding residents on bridges and rooftops and forcing tens of thousands to flee their homes.

-Flood warnings were in effect for dozens of rivers across the states of Queensland of New South Wales, where a days-long "rain bomb" has dumped a metre (3.2 feet) of rain on some areas in a week.
+Flood warnings were in effect for dozens of areas across the states of Queensland and New South Wales, where a week-long "rain bomb" has dumped a metre (3.2 feet) of water on some areas in a week.

 Several waterways have already burst their banks or broken through levees, inundating towns and forcing residents to flee or seek safety on higher ground.

+Some 30 people are camped at the house where they were to spend their honeymoon.

+"It's chaos but all of our friends and family are safe," she told AFP.
+"This is not quite the honeymoon I expected but it is what it is."

-In one spectacular rescue, a helicopter crew flew in to pluck two people to safety as muddy waters lapped at the corrugated metal roof of their home.
+Elsewhere, a military helicopter performed a daring aerial rescue, plucking two people to safety as muddy waters lapped at the corrugated metal roofing of their home.

-Live television images on national broadcaster ABC showed a rescuer sitting on the roof with the pair, preparing to strap them to the chopper's winch.
+Live television images on public broadcaster ABC showed a rescuer sitting on the roof with the pair, preparing to strap them to the chopper's winch.

-In the town of Lismore, nine people were missing amid the worst floods on record.

-The local member of parliament for Lismore, Janelle Saffin, had to swim to safety after she was stranded in the floodwaters.
+"We've seen people stranded on roofs for hours, we've seen children being rescued, we're seeing people stranded on bridges," said New South Wales Premier Dominic Perrottet.

 Sailing past roofs